posit-dev/ark/README.md

 ![image](https://user-images.githubusercontent.com/470418/151626974-52ac0047-0e98-494d-ad00-c0d293df696f.png)

-This repository contains three individual projects, which are evolving together:
+This repository contains four individual projects, which are evolving together:

 - **Amalthea**, a Rust framework for building Jupyter and Myriac kernels.
 - **ARK**, the Amalthea R Kernel.
 ARK is a native kernel for R built on the Amalthea framework that interacts with the R interpreter in the same way RStudio does (it's a real front end).
+It also implements the Language Server Protocol, using [tower-lsp](https://github.com/ebkalderon/tower-lsp).
+- **ARK Extension**, the VS Code extension that connects to ARK to
 - **echo**, a toy kernel for a fictional language that can be used to experiment with the kernel framework without the nuisance of getting language bindings working.

 ### Why not Xeus?